Media Uploads#

 Inline media for submissions#

-Although the markdown submission format does not support inline media directly, markdown can be written with image directives and then converted to rich text JSON for use in the client.p.submission.create_text_post() method.
+Although the markdown submission format does not support inline media directly, markdown can be written with image directives and then converted to rich text JSON for use in the client.p.submission.create.text() method.

 with open("/Users/danpro/Desktop/wildflowers.jpg", 'rb') as fh: